What’s the Difference Between Sugar Free and No Added Sugar?

 There is some evidence that the change could have a massive impact not only on people’s ability to make healthier choices but also on how much added sugar the food industry puts in our food.
 In any case, reading the Nutrition Facts label and ingredients list on packaged foods is a good way to know and limit how much added sugar you and your family eat.

-But what about other types of sugar content claims, such as “no added sugar” almost shouted from the front of the package?
+But what about other types of sugar content claims, such as “no added sugar” on the packaging?
 These can be helpful, but only if you understand what they really mean.
-So let’s define a few common terms.
+So, let’s define a few common terms.

 What do sugar content claims mean?

-According to the FDA, nutrient content claims describe the level of a nutrient (such as sugar) in the product using terms such as “free” and “low” or compare the level of a nutrient in a product to that of another product using terms such as “reduced” and “less.”
-For example:
+According to the FDA, nutrient content claims describe the level of a nutrient, such as sugar, in the product using terms such as “free” and “low” or compare the level of a nutrient in a product to that of another product using terms such as “reduced” and “less.”

 One serving* contains less than 0.5 grams of sugars, both natural and added.
-(Also: free of sugar, sugarless, no sugar, zero sugar, or trivial source of sugar.)
+(Also listed as free of sugar, sugarless, no sugar, zero sugar, or trivial source of sugar.)

 No sugar or ingredient containing sugar was added during processing or packaging.
-(Also: without added sugar or no sugar added.
+(Also listed as without added sugar or no sugar added.)

 Products with sugar claims often contain a sugar substitute or low-calorie sweetener.
 This is how they can contain less sugars but maintain the sweetness expected in the food or drink.